healeycodes/inkbyexample/README.md

 Content and build toolchain for [Ink by Example](https://inkbyexample.com), a site that teaches Ink via annotated example programs.

-All tooling is written in Ink too!

-The programs are evaluated as part of the build process.
+All tooling is written in Ink and the programs are evaluated as part of the build process.

 <br>